 If you are not in a rush, we recommend spending the night at Jinshanling Great Wall.
 If you do, you can see the sunrise and sunset (weather permitting) at the Western Five-window Tower.
 Seeing sunrise and sunset is one of the most popular things to do at Jinshanling Great Wall.
 If the sky is clear, you can also take some beautiful nighttime panoramas.

 You can either choose to sleep in a farmhouse in nearby Jinshanling village or there is a campsite at the foot of the mountain inside the scenic area.
 It costs CNY 150 for camping and admission or CNY 200 for camping, admission, and tent rental.
 Camping on the Great Wall itself is not permitted at Jinshanling.
 If you do want to sleep on the Great Wall and experience the life of an ancient soldier, we will take you to another watchtower nearby to camp and then drive you back to Jinshanling for sunrise in the early morning.

 If you are interested in hiking or camping on the Great Wall, please refer our Great Wall hiking and camping tours.

 If you go to Jinshanling Great Wall during winter you will see few other tourists.
-If you go right after a snow fall, you will also see some beautiful scenery, although you should be careful as the way and steps may be slippery.
+If you go right after a snow fall, you will also see some beautiful scenery, although you should be careful as the path may be slippery.

 In addition, the cable car is not operational during the low season.

 As of November 2017, Jinshanling Great Wall has reopened after around five months of renovation.
-According to our guides, the main result of the renovations is a newly constructed parking lot 1.5 km away from the Front gate of the scenic area.
-All visitors must now alight at this parking lot and take the free shuttle bus to the front gate of Jinshanling Great Wall scenic area.
+According to our guides, the main result of the renovations is a newly constructed parking lot 1.5 km away from the front gate of the scenic area.
+All visitors must now set off from this parking lot and take the free shuttle bus to the front gate of Jinshanling Great Wall scenic area.
 Other facilities that have been newly constructed or repaired include toilets and paths.
 The Great Wall itself has not been renovated.